List of According to Jim episodes

 The following is an episode list for the American sitcom television series According to Jim, which ran on ABC from October 3, 2001, to June 2, 2009 for a total of 182 episodes and eight seasons.

+In season 5, episode 20, 'The Thin Green Line', Jim's reflection in the men's room mirror calls him "Jim's Boyle", thus, revealing his last name.
+Just once in the series.